7x11x13/youtube-up/README.md

 # youtube-up

 Upload videos to YouTube using the internal YouTube API.
+Does not require an API key.

 # Installation